- Guided tour

-By visiting this museum, it will give you a great insight into the equipment that was used during the battles.
+Visiting this museum will give you a great insight into the equipment that was used during the battles.
 When we conduct the tour at the sites we visit next, you will be better prepared to understand the explanations given by your guide.

 This museum also has a great gift shop that sells fantastic souvenirs.
 If you want to take back a momento of your visit to Normandy, this is the ideal location to shop.

-Four women, three Medal of Honor recipients, including Theodore Roosevelt Jr are some of the most notable people buried here.
+Four women and three Medal of Honor recipients, including Theodore Roosevelt Jr, are some of the most notable people buried here.

 Just after midday, we will stop and have lunch near Omaha Beach.